thepowersgang/rust_os/Notes/AsyncTake2.md

 Notes:
 ===

-- Has to be able to operate in parralel with a running user thread
+ - Has to be able to operate in parallel with a running user thread
  - Otherwise, if one async op completes and wakes the user, all others can't write.
  - Can state changes happen pure async?
 (E.g. when a lock is acquired)